callerid8/nextlg/README.md

 Check the .env.local file for configuration options.

-If running behind nginx, make sure to add the following to your configuration for the upload speedtest:
+If running behind nginx, make sure to add the following to your nginx configuration for the upload speedtest:

 ```
 client_max_body_size 20M